YEN Terminal

 Settings

 Press Cmd + , to open Settings.
-The panel has five sections: General, Sounds, Workspace, Themes, and Keyboard.
-Search, import, export, and reset live in the same window, and most changes apply immediately across open tabs.
+The left sidebar stays on single-line rows for General, Sounds, Workspace, Themes, and Keyboard, while search, import, export, and reset live in the same window and most changes apply immediately across open tabs.

 YEN Settings panel showing font, cursor, appearance, and dictation options

 YEN includes 72 bundled themes with live previews and instant apply.
 Font, cursor, background image, opacity, and padding stay independent from theme selection.
 General also includes Window Border plus a background-image picker that imports PNG and JPEG assets into app-managed storage.
 The scope toggle below the import button sets whether the wallpaper renders per split (Each Split, the default) or as one shared backdrop behind the entire split tree (Whole Window).
-Workspace also exposes Tab Sidebar (Cmd + Shift + B) and Scratchpad (Cmd + Shift + J).
+Workspace also exposes Tab Sidebar (Cmd + Shift + B) and Scratchpad (Cmd + Shift + J), plus Browser toggles for explicit terminal link capture and split targeting.

-Sounds combines speech permissions, local speech readiness, Translate-on-Dictate controls, and per-stream notifications for General, Build, Chat, Chat Summaries, Mail, Mail Summaries, Calendar Reminders, Calendar Changes, and Calendar Actions.
+Sounds combines speech permissions, local speech readiness, Translate-on-Dictate controls, and per-stream notifications for General and Build.
 Each stream has its own sound, volume, and delivery mode (Off, Banner Only, Sound Only, Banner + Sound).

 Keyboard lets you inspect conflicts and re-record editable shortcuts inline.
 Fixed shortcuts and duplicate-action rows stay read-only, and imported settings are validated before they apply.

-Export and import include both config.yen and the Settings-managed preferences kept outside it, including workspace toggles, theme-browser mode, Window Border, dictation preview/translation state, and notification routing.
+Export and import include both config.yen and the Settings-managed preferences kept outside it, including workspace toggles, Browser link/split settings, theme-browser mode, Window Border, dictation preview/translation state, and notification routing.
 Portable exports intentionally exclude machine-local assets such as background images.

-Machine-local state such as permission grants, Launch at Login, background images, installed user themes, and downloaded or imported sound assets stays on the current Mac.
+Machine-local state such as permission grants, Launch at Login, background images, and installed user themes stays on the current Mac.

 In the command palette, search Settings: Themes, Settings: Sounds, Settings: Workspace, or Settings: Keyboard to open a specific tab.